jp6ru8958958/Documents/README.md

 add to vscode for code's compile
 -
 .gittattributes:
-change display language on github's reposiyory
+change display language on github's repositories
 -